microsoft/vscode-docs/docs/python/python-tutorial.md

 To successfully complete this tutorial, complete the following requirements:

 1. Install the [Python extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
-For details on installing extensions, see [Extension marketplace](/docs/editor/extension-gallery.md).
+For details on installing extensions, see [Extension marketplace "Article on the VS Code extension marketplace"](/docs/editor/extension-gallery.md).
 The Python extension is named **Python** and published by Microsoft.

 1. Install a version of Python 3 (for which this tutorial is written).
 Options include:
-   - (All operating systems) A download from [python.org](https://www.python.org/downloads/); you can typically use the **Download Python 3.7.3** button that appears first on the page (or whatever is the latest version).
+   - (All operating systems) A download from [python.org](https://www.python.org/downloads/ "Python.com downloads page"); you can typically use the **Download Python 3.7.3** button that appears first on the page (or whatever is the latest version).
-   - (Linux) The built-in Python 3 installation works well, but to install other Python packages you must install `pip` with [`get-pip.py`](https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py).
+   - (Linux) The built-in Python 3 installation works well, but to install other Python packages you must install `pip` with [`get-pip.py`](https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py "Article on how to install the Python PHP package manager").
-   - (macOS) An installation through [Homebrew](https://brew.sh/) on macOS using `brew install python3` (the system install of Python on macOS is not supported).
+   - (macOS) An installation through [Homebrew](https://brew.sh/ "Homebrew MacOS package manager website") on macOS using `brew install python3` (the system install of Python on macOS is not supported).
-   - (All operating systems) A download from [Anaconda](https://www.anaconda.com/download/) (for data science purposes).
+   - (All operating systems) A download from [Anaconda](https://www.anaconda.com/download/ "Anaconda website") (for data science purposes).

    > **Note** You can use the `py -0` command in the integrated terminal to view the versions of python installed on your machine.
 The default interpreter is identified by an asterisk (*).
 1. On MacOS, make sure the location of your VS Code installation is included in your PATH environment variable.
-See [the setup instructions](/docs/setup/mac.md#launching-from-the-command-line) for more information.
+See [the MacOS setup instructions](/docs/setup/mac.md#launching-from-the-command-line) for more information.

 ## Start VS Code in a project (workspace) folder